NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 # Preliminary Design

 **Gizmoball** is an arcade game very similar to pinball.
 The aim is to keep a ball moving around the playing area and not let it touch the bottom using different types of gizmos.
-Gizmos[^1] can be static objects, such as circles, squares and triangles or flippers which can hit the ball if it is in their reach.
+Gizmos[^1] can be static objects, such as circles, squares and triangles or flippers which can hit the ball if it is within their reach.
 The final system would include a graphical user interface with 2 modes - editor mode and play mode.
 Below is the list of revised specifications in each mode:

 [^1]:triangle, square and circle bumpers